 Kelly Anne White is the author of award-winning The Legend of the Fairy Stones, The Bible Adventure Book of Scavenger Hunts, Outdoor Adventures: Archery, Natural Wonders of the World: Yellowstone National Park, Choose a Career Adventure: White House, and other books for kids.
 Upcoming projects include lift-the-flap book Loud Hosannah, middle-grade fiction series A.N.G.E.L.S.
 Unlimited, fanzine-style Groovy Jesus, and an adult work of creative nonfiction titled Like Fireflies through a Jungle.

-The Legend of the Fairy Stones is the recipient of a 2020 Excellence-in-Craft Award for Outstanding Book from the Virginia Outdoor Writers Association, as well as a 2019 Purple Dragonfly Book Award for Best Interior Design from Story Monsters.
+The Legend of the Fairy Stones is the recipient of a 2020 Excellence-in-Craft Award for Outstanding Book from the Virginia Outdoor Writers Association, as well as a 2019 Purple Dragonfly Book Award for Best Interior Design from Story Monsters LLC.

-Kelly Anne White is an author, editor, and artist by profession.
-The Legend of the Fairy Stones (sample page, above) is digitally collaged from a mixed bag of nearly 200 beautiful artworks Kelly curated from the public domain.
-The illustration pictured left is an original drawing from The Bible Adventure Book of Scavenger Hunts by Kelly Anne White.
+The Legend of the Fairy Stones (sample page, above) is digitally collaged from an astounding mixed bag of nearly 200 beautiful artworks Kelly curated from the public domain.
+The illustration pictured left is an original color-by-symbols drawing from The Bible Adventure Book of Scavenger Hunts.

 Dear Prudence: The Story Behind the Song

 2017 IPPY Award Gold Medalist

 From Basement to Sanctuary